Me, Myself and I (Beyoncé song): Awards and nominations

-Chart performance
+Commercial performance

 "Me, Myself and I" failed to equal the chart-topping performances of "Crazy in Love" and "Baby Boy".
 However, like "Baby Boy" and "Naughty Girl", "Me, Myself and I" attained more immediate and commercial success than its predecessors.
 After its release, the album ascended the US Billboard 200 chart and was certified as multi-platinum.
 On November 16, 2003, the single debuted on the Billboard Hot 100 at number 96, while "Baby Boy" was still at number one.
 14 weeks after its debut, the single peaked at number 4 for two weeks, becoming the third consecutive top five release from Dangerously in Love and Beyoncé's fourth consecutive top five hit.
 "Me, Myself and I" remained on the Billboard Hot 100 chart for 24 weeks.
 On January 30, 2009, the single was certified gold by the Recording Industry Association of America (RIAA).
-By October 6, 2010.
-"Me, Myself and I" had sold 119,000 CD copies in the US.
+By October 6, 2010, "Me, Myself and I" had sold 119,000 CD copies in the US.

 The single was less successful internationally, peaking below the top 10.
 It reached number 11 in Australia and the UK, and the top 20 in the New Zealand and the Netherlands.
 It stayed in the UK Top 100 for seven weeks, and was the second shortest presence on a singles chart, after her 2009 duet with Lady Gaga on the extended remix version of "Video Phone".